-Course Website - The Course Website delivers Weekly Ocean News, current ocean data and graphics, and satellite imagery throughout the year and Current Ocean Studies in real time during the fall and spring semesters and as archived material throughout the year.
-To access the Course Website, a Login ID and Password are required by all faculty, provided when licensing, and students, provided with the purchase of the Ocean Studies Investigations Manual.
-A special site is available for all faculty considering this course offering, where the course website and course delivery mechanisms may be previewed.
-Go to the Course Website Preview to view sample of the website components described below.
+RealTime Ocean Portal - The Portal delivers Weekly Ocean News, current ocean data and graphics, and satellite imagery throughout the year and Current Ocean Studies in real time during the fall and spring semesters and as archived material throughout the year.
+To access the Portal, a Login ID and Password are required by all faculty, provided when licensing, and students, provided with the purchase of the Ocean Studies Investigations Manual.
+A special site is available for all faculty considering this course offering, where the Portal and course delivery mechanisms may be previewed.
+Go to the RealTime Ocean Portal site to view samples of website components.

 Faculty Resource material and Website- The Faculty Resource material systems, test bank questions, and textbook images.
 The faculty manual describes